scepman/scepman-docs/docs/scepman-configuration/optional/application-settings.md

 Starting with version 1.8, you can configure the number of minutes that certificates are pre-dated.
 If you have issues with clocks on clients running late, you may increase this value.

-### AppConfig:AuthConfig:ApplicationId

-The Application ID from your Azure AD App registration.
-This setting is configured during the setup.

-{% hint style="danger" %}
-Changes can harm you service!
-{% endhint %}

-### AppConfig:AuthConfig:ApplicationKey

-The Application Key \(Client secret\) from your Azure AD App registration.
-This setting is configured during the setup.

-{% hint style="danger" %}
-Changes can harm you service!
-{% endhint %}

-### AppConfig:AuthConfig:TenantName

-The Azure AD Tenant ID.
-This setting is automatically configured during the setup.

-{% hint style="danger" %}
-Changes can harm you service!
-{% endhint %}

-### AppConfig:KeyVaultConfig:KeyVaultURL

-The Azure Key Vault URL.
-This setting is automatically configured during the setup.

-You must define this setting in the configuration of your App Service.
-It is NOT possible to define this setting as a Secret in Azure Key Vault!

-{% hint style="danger" %}
-Changes can harm you service!
-{% endhint %}

-### AppConfig:KeyVaultConfig:RootCertificateConfig:CertificateName

-The Root Certificate Name.
-This setting is automatically configured during the Root CA creation.

-{% hint style="danger" %}
-Changes can harm you service!
-{% endhint %}

-### AppConfig:KeyVaultConfig:RootCertificateConfig:Subject

-The Root Certificate Subject.
-This setting is automatically configured during the Root CA creation.

-{% hint style="danger" %}
-Changes can harm you service!
-{% endhint %}

 ### AppConfig:KeyVaultConfig:RootCertificateConfig:AddExtendedKeyUsage

 {% hint style="info" %}